loitd/vue-quicktemplate/README.md

 # vue-quick-template
 Vue.JS quick template with all for quick and handy start:
-* Mobile-first designed components/pages: Login, Simple CRUD, Navbar, Sidebar, Google Authentication, ...
+* Mobile-first designed components/pages
+* 7 common components
 * Progressive Web Application (PWA) ready (see all capable of PWA compared to Natives: https://whatwebcando.today/),
 * Very detail comments about all things (Readable code)
 * Preconfigured intergration with `CircleCI`, `Codecov`, `Travis-CI` (with pre-running-configures).
 Right now this repo is using Travis but Circle CI is also preconfigured.
 * Preconfigured scripts to deploy on `github.io` and `surge.sh`.
 Modified register service to fix error: `The path of the provided scope ('/') is not under the max scope allowed ('/vue-quick-template/').
 Adjust the scope, move the Service Worker script, or use the Service-Worker-Allowed HTTP header to allow the scope.` for domains like: `loitd.github.io/vue-quick-template` to make sure register service worker successfully.
-* Social authentication with Google (`vue-google-oauth`)
+* Social authentication with Google (`vue-all-oauth`) and Google integrated ready (as of Mar 2019)
 * Full of pluggins available by default With additional pluggins beside common ones:
     * `@babel/core` lastest 7.3.3 instead of old default `babel-core` version 7.0.0-bridge.0
     * `vue@cli` v3.4